Flight recorder: Regulation

+Post-incident overwriting of voice data by Nigerian crews led to a 2023 All Operators Letter reinforcing that this practice is forbidden.

 Proposed requirements

 Deployable recorders

-The NTSB recommended in 1999 that operators be required to install two sets of CVDR systems, with the second CVDR set being "deployable or ejectable".
-The "deployable" recorder combines the cockpit voice/flight data recorders and an emergency locator transmitter (ELT) in a single unit.
-The "deployable" unit would depart the aircraft before impact, activated by sensors.
-The unit is designed to "eject" and "fly" away from the crash site, to survive the terminal velocity of fall, to float on water indefinitely, and would be equipped with satellite technology for immediate location of crash impact site.
-The "deployable" CVDR technology has been used by the US Navy since 1993.
+The NTSB recommended in 1999 that operators be required to install two sets of CVDR systems, with the second CVDR designed to be ejected from the aircraft prior to impact with the ground or water.
+Ejection would be initiated by computer based on sensor information indicating an crash is imminent.
+A deployable recorder combines the cockpit voice/flight data recorders and an emergency locator transmitter (ELT) in a single unit.
+The unit would be designed to eject and float away from the aircraft and survive its descent to the ground, or float on water indefinitely.
+It would be equipped with satellite technology to aid in prompt recovery.
+Deployable CVDR technology has been used by the US Navy since 1993.

 While the recommendations would involve a massive, expensive retrofit program, government funding would meet cost objections from manufacturers and airlines.
 Operators would get both sets of recorders (including the currently-used fixed recorder) free of charge.
-The cost of the second "deployable/ejectable CVDR" (or "black box") was estimated at US$30 million for installation in 500 new aircraft (about $60,000 per new commercial plane).
+The cost of the second deployable/ejectable CVDR (or black box) was estimated at US$30 million for installation in 500 new aircraft (about $60,000 per new commercial plane).

 In the United States, the proposed SAFE Act calls for implementing the NTSB 1999 recommendations.
-However, so far the SAFE Act legislation has failed to pass Congress, having been introduced in 2003 (H.R.
+However, so far the proposed legislation has failed to pass Congress, having been introduced in 2003 (H.R.
 2632), in 2005 (H.R.
 3336), and in 2007 (H.R.
 4336).
-Originally the "Safe Aviation Flight Enhancement (SAFE) Act of 2003" was introduced on June 26, 2003, by Congressman David Price (D-NC) and Congressman John Duncan (R-Tenn.) in a bipartisan effort to ensure investigators have access to information immediately following commercial accidents.
+Originally the Safe Aviation Flight Enhancement (SAFE) Act of 2003 was introduced on June 26, 2003, by Congressman David Price (D-NC) and Congressman John Duncan (R-Tenn.) in a bipartisan effort to ensure investigators have access to information immediately following accidents to transport category aircraft.

-On July 19, 2005, a revised SAFE Act was introduced and referred to the Committee on Transportation and Infrastructure of the US House of Representatives.
+On July 19, 2005, a revised proposal for a SAFE Act was introduced and referred to the Committee on Transportation and Infrastructure of the US House of Representatives.
 The bill was referred to the House Subcommittee on Aviation during the 108th, 109th, and 110th Congresses.